Tonopah Test Range Airport: 4477th Test and Evaluation Squadron

 Near the end of the Cold War the program was abandoned and the squadron was disbanded.
-Flight operations closed down in March 1988, although the 4477th was not inactivated until July 1990, according to one official Air Force history.
-The decision to shut down operations may have had something to do with the fact that a new generation of Soviet aircraft was entering service and also the inevitable round of budget cuts from Washington.
+Flight operations closed down in March 1988, although the 4477th was not deactivated until July 1990, according to one official Air Force history.
+The decision to shut down operations may have been the combination of a new generation of Soviet aircraft entering service and a round of budget cuts from Washington.

-The assets of the squadron could not go to the boneyard at Davis-Monthan AFB, and the fate of them remains, in some cases, still classified.
-Several of the F-110s (MiG-21) were sent to museums or now are on static display.
+The assets of the squadron could not go to the scrapyard at Davis-Monthan AFB, and the fate of them remains, in some cases, still classified.
+Several of the MiG-21s were sent to museums or now are on static display.
 Some of the airplanes may have been broken up, and it is rumored that some were buried in the Nevada desert.
-In addition, a few were used for target practice on Air Force weapons ranges.
+A few were used for target practice on Air Force weapons ranges.

 In 2006, the Constant Peg program was declassified and the USAF held a series of press conferences about the former top secret US MiGs.
 It was revealed that the US MiGs flew more than 15,000 sorties and nearly 7,000 aircrew flew in training against dissimilar aggressors in the Nevada desert between 1980 and the end of the program in 1988.

-Detachment 3, 53rd Test and Evaluation Group

-After the 4477th TES was inactivated, the remaining assets were reconstituted as a detachment of the 57th Fighter Wing at Nellis AFB.
-It later became DET 2, 57th Fighter Wing in October 1991 and DET 2, 57th Wing in April 1993; in October 1996, DET 2, 57th Wing, became Detachment 3 of the 53rd Test and Evaluation Group.
-It is believed that Air Force Materiel Command operates MiG-29 Fulcrums and Su-27 Flanker aircraft somewhere in Nevada flying against Fighter Weapons School instructors, 422d Test and Evaluation Squadron aircrews and F-15 Eagle and F-16 Fighting Falcon "Aggressor" aircraft flying from Nellis AFB.

-It is known that the USAF continues a Foreign Materiel Acquisition/Exploitation program, although the extent of acquisitions and operations of that program is not available.
-In March 1991, in the aftermath of the 1991 Gulf War, a team from the Joint Captured Materiel Exploitation Center arrived at Jalibah Southeast Air Base in Iraq.
-They returned with a MiG-29 nose, providing Air Force intelligence personnel with a Slot Back I radar and the Fulcrum's infrared search and tracking system.
-Later in the decade, Air Force intelligence personnel were able to acquire more complete versions of the MiG-29, the result of spending money rather than fighting a war.
-In October 1997, the US purchased 21 fighter aircraft from the Republic of Moldova—including the MiG-29UB.
-According to the National Air and Space Intelligence Center, after "undergoing years of study" and employing "all the [center's foreign materiel exploitation] resources," the MiG-29UB was displayed in front of NASIC headquarters at Wright-Patterson AFB, Ohio.